tfeb/tfeb-lisp-toys/README.md

 All of the toys use *domain-structured names*: packages, modules, features and so on have names which start with a reversed DNS domain and then continue to divide further.
 The prefix for all of the toys is `org.tfeb.toys`.
 See [the TFEB.ORG tools documentation](https://github.com/tfeb/tfeb-lisp-tools#naming-conventions "TFEB.ORG tools / Naming conventions") for a little more on this.
 If they move elsewhere, these names will change.

 ### The likely fate of some of the toys
-`simple-loops`will probably end up being in my hax repo.  `locatives` will likely end up there too, as will `fluids`.  `glex` I'm not sure abot.  `slog` will certainly become a hack once it's more complete.
+`locatives` will likely end up in my hax repo, as will `fluids`.  `glex` I'm not sure about.  `slog` will certainly become a hack once it's more complete.

+`simple-loops`, which formerly lived here, has now migrated to the hax repo.

 ---